pento/testpress/README.md

 This currently only runs on MacOS, but is intended to run on all platforms.
 PRs are accepted for cross platform compatibility. 🙂

 You'll need to [install Docker](https://www.docker.com/community-edition#/download) manually before running WPDE.

-Currently, you need to restart if you change any settings.
-This shortcoming will hopefully be fixed in the not-too-distant future (#7).